sorami/TACL-Membership/README.md

 # Membership Inference Attacks on Sequence-to-Sequence Models

+Public data from the paper "*Membership Inference Attacks on Sequence-to-Sequence Models*" (Sorami Hisamoto, Matt Post, Kevin Duh, 2019).

 https://arxiv.org/abs/1904.05506

-Sorami Hisamoto, Matt Post, Kevin Duh

 <img src="figures/alice_and_bob.png" width="600px">

-## Data - Directory Structure
+## Data

+### Directory

 We have two main directories, `alice/` and `bob/`, for Alice and Bob.